cmol84/Habit-Tracking-App/README.md

        Tells you what your shortest streak is among all your habits.

 4. Test execution:
-    1. Generating data for the required 4 weeks period of habits and tasks to enable testing.
+    1. Generating data for the required 4 weeks period of habits and tasks to enable testing: execute command `pipenv run generate`